illinois-cs241/illinois-cs241.github.io/_pages/index.md

 **If you added late, check [this page](./late_add.html) to get caught up.**

 An introduction to system programming is Angrave's [CS 241 Crowd-Sourced Wikibook](https://github.com/angrave/SystemProgramming/wiki).
+We also have the second iteration the [Wikibook Project](https://github.com/illinois-cs241/wikibook-project) That provides html, pdf, and wiki versions.

 Angrave's mini searchable video-introduction and playful _system programming-in-the-browser_ environment is at:
 [mini lectures](http://cs-education.github.io/sys/) (Firefox and Chrome recommended).